 What really makes these such great bits of kit though is simply their portability.
 They’re small enough to slot into your jacket or trouser pocket, so there’s no need to have it banging against your leg as you stalk that prey.

 It has a VOX hands free system and you’re able to set it to vibrate, ideal for when you’re nearing the peak of your hunt and want to avoid scaring away any animal.

-With 15 hours of talk time, durable and compact design, and an extraordinary amount of safety features if you don’t mind spending a few extra dollars the Motorola MT350R will not disappoint.
+With 15 hours of talk time, durable and compact design, the great amount of features it packs and an extraordinary amount of safety features if you don’t mind spending a few extra dollars the Motorola MT350R will not disappoint.

 Motorola MR350RVP FRS/GMRS 35-Mile 22-Channel Two-Way Radio

 Another great one from Motorola, the MR35ORVP has some big differences from the Motorola MT350R.